Photo: Jochen Tack

 A look at history

 The first local branch of the German Life Saving Association (DLRG) in Essen was founded as early as 1919 – initially without an official board, but with around 400 members dedicated to lifesaving.
 The district was officially founded on October 16, 1925.
 In the following years, the first permanent rescue stations were established along the Rhine-Herne Canal and the Ruhr River – two waterways that, then as now, held great appeal for the public.
-With the development of the Baldeneysee rescue boat in the early 1930s, the operational area of the DLRG Essen expanded considerably.
-The DLRG Essen branch received its first motorized rescue boat, followed by a permanent rescue station in Heisingen.
-The rescue station in Essen-Heisingen remains the heart of the local branch to this day.
-It serves as a central point of contact and also as a training center.
+With the acquisition of the Baldeneysee rescue boat in the early 1930s, the operational area of the DLRG Essen expanded considerably.
+For this purpose, the DLRG Essen branch received its first motorized rescue boat, which was based at a permanent rescue station in Essen.
+Heisingen followed.
+The rescue station in Essen-Heisingen To this day, it remains the linchpin of the local branch.
+It serves as a central point of contact, but also as a training center.

 Photo: Cesar von Meissen